Chart Color Schemes

 The level of cultural diversity witnessed in Newport was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Newport's cultural diversity was above average, with 23.9% born overseas and 18.2% speaking a language other than English at home.
-Christianity dominated religiously at 42.6%.
-Judaism was overrepresented at 0.3%, compared to Greater Melbourne's 1.0%.
+Newport's cultural diversity was found to be above average, with 23.9% of its population born overseas and 18.2% speaking a language other than English at home.
+Christianity was the main religion in Newport, comprising 42.6% of its population.
+Notably, Judaism was overrepresented in Newport compared to Greater Melbourne, making up 0.3% versus 1.0%.

 Frequently Asked Questions - Diversity